luau-project/minpack-builder/README.md

 > [!IMPORTANT]
 >
-> At the moment (June 2, 2024), we are aware that the current version of this project is not able to build minpack with LFortran compiler [[16]](https://lfortran.org/) paired with MSVC Build Tools on Windows (latest version present on Miniforge [[17]](https://github.com/conda-forge/miniforge), which is 0.36.0) by running
+> At the moment (Dec 13, 2025), we are aware that the current version of this project is not able to build minpack with LFortran compiler [[16]](https://lfortran.org/) paired with MSVC Build Tools on Windows (latest version present on Miniforge [[17]](https://github.com/conda-forge/miniforge), which is 0.58.0) by running
 >
 > ```conda install -c conda-forge -n base -y lfortran```
 >